Is this program right for you?

 Q: I'm considering enrolling in the Applied Leadership Program or the Leadership and Conflict Resolution Program.
 Which might be the best fit for me?

-These two foundational courses can be used as credit in both the Associate Certificate in Leadership and Conflict Resolution (12 days of training) or the Certificate in Applied Leadership (20 days of training).
+The four courses in the Associate Certificate in Leadership and Conflict Resolution (12 days of training) can be used towards the Associate Certificate in Applied Leadership (20 days of training).
 You can enroll in the certificate program of your choice, at any time.
+Many of our learners first take the shorter credential and then go onto pursue the larger credential.

 COURSES IN THIS PROGRAM